NeoVintageous/NeoVintageous/README.md

 ## neovintageousrc

-A file that contains initialization commands is typically referred to as a 'vimrc' file.
-In NeoVintageous, this file is called 'neovintageousrc.'
+A file that contains initialization commands is typically referred to as a "vimrc" file.
+In NeoVintageous, this file is called "neovintageousrc".
 Each line in the neovintageousrc file is executed as an Ex command at startup.

 To edit the neovintageousrc file, follow these steps: